SCBI-ForestGEO/SCBI-Plot-Book/docs/03-Species-Description.md

 ---
 # Species Descriptions

 This chapter consist of botanical descriptions and ecological information on the 65 woody species measured within the 25.6- ha SCBI-ForstGEO plot.
-Species names are arranged alphabetically by family and species; species scientific name, authorship, and common names follow the Flora of Virginia conventions (Weakley et al, 2012).
+Species names are arranged alphabetically by family and species; species scientific name, authorship, and common names follow the Flora of Virginia conventions [@weakley_flora_2012].
 If a synonym for a species name is given, then it is written after the symbol "=" below the species name used in the plot.
 The following are the main descriptors used for each species.

-*Botanical descriptions*: All species in the plot were given a brief technical plant description summarized from the Flora of Virginia (Weakley et al, 2012) and the “Common Native Trees of Virginia” guide (Devoy et at, 2007).
-Ecological aspects were subtracted from various sources (Weakly et al, 2012, Missouri Botanical Garden, www.missouribotanicalgarden.org).
+*Botanical descriptions*: All species in the plot were given a brief technical plant description summarized from the Flora of Virginia [@weakley_flora_2012] and the “Common Native Trees of Virginia” guide [@powell_common_2007].
+Ecological aspects were subtracted from various sources [@weakley_flora_2012, noauthor_missouri_nodate].
 Local habitat and species distribution refer to those within the plot.

 *Stratum*: Indicates the main canopy position of the species based on the diameter of the species measured at the SCBI plot and by qualitative observations within the forest.

-*Native status*: Indicates if the plant species is native or introduced to Virginia (source Weakley et al, 2012).
+*Native status*: Indicates if the plant species is native or introduced to Virginia [@weakley_flora_2012].

-*Conservation status*: Conservation status follows the standards from the IUCN Red List categories (IUCN Standards and Petitions Subcommittee, 2017): Least Concern: populations stable or taxon that do not qualify as threatened.
+*Conservation status*: Conservation status follows the standards from the IUCN Red List categories [@noauthor_standards_2016]: Least Concern: populations stable or taxon that do not qualify as threatened.
 Near threatened: taxon close to qualifying as threatened category in the near future).
 Vulnerable:  A taxon considered to be facing a high risk of extinction in the wild.
 Endangered: A taxon considered to be facing a very high risk of extinction in the wild.
 Critically endangered: A taxon considered to be facing an extremely high risk of extinction in the wild.

 *Field code*: Species code used in the field and data sets (first two letters of genus and first two letters of species).